hymkor/go-multiline-ny/README.md

     // To enable escape sequence on Windows.
     // (On other operating systems, it can be ommited) ed.SetWriter(colorable.NewColorableStdout())

+    // Use the clipboard of the operating system. ed.LineEditor.Clipboard = OSClipboard{}

     history := simplehistory.New()
     ed.SetHistory(history)